This article explains how to back up and restore the Bp Premier database.

 - The BPS Backup Utility window will appear.

 - Click Restore database.
 Bp Premier will prompt that restoration will replace all current data.
-Click Yes.
+In Saffron SP2, ensure Production Database Restore is ticked in the prompt (it will be ticked by default), and Click Yes.

 - Log in to the restore utility with a Bp Premier username and password.